Cornell University pumpkin prank: Identification, theories, and investigation

 An unidentified object was reported at the top of the tower on October 8, and it became famous.
 Gould Colman, who had just retired as the university's archivist, stated that the occurrence was "much better than a prank," and "first-rate stuff, the best that I've seen.
 What a clever accomplishment to get this pumpkin up there."
 Students placed a collection of pumpkins at the base of the tower, before the university placed an orange fence around the tower with a sign stating "Beware of Falling Pumpkin".
 A website for the pumpkin was created which was viewed 700,000 times, and featured a dedicated online webcam feed.
 A student wrote a pumpkin version of the Cornell song.
 For three weeks, the pumpkin was the subject of a daily feature in The Cornell Daily Sun called "Pumpkin Watch" on its front page, as well as coverage from Associated Press and MTV.

 While it was largely thought to be a pumpkin, some at the university doubted this assessment, with one assistant professor of horticultural sciences stating that it was too hardy to be of biotic origin.
-In an effort to identify the object for definite, the university sponsored a contest to identify it without leaving the ground.
+In an effort to definitively identify the object, the university sponsored a contest to identify it without leaving the ground.
 Physics and engineering students used remote controlled weather balloons, including one with a hypodermic needle to take samples and another with a drill and video cameras, in attempts to identify it.

 Multiple theories were proposed as to how the pumpkin was placed on the tower, including by helicopter.
 The university's president Hunter R. Rawlings III, who was over 6 ft tall, joked that "it was me," and that he "stood on [his] tippy toes."

 Despite this, the university also stated it would consider bringing charges against whoever placed the pumpkin, and campus police investigated the incident.
 However, some students proposed amnesty for the culprit.
 One archivist for the university offered to take a sealed envelope containing the name of the person who placed the pumpkin and open it in 5 or 10 years.
 The pumpkin stayed at the top of the tower until springtime, slowly rotting.